Book 16

 C) Which of these sentences are true (T) and which are false (F)?

-1. Mr Robinson knew a lot about money matters.
+1. Mr. Robinson inherited a lot of money from his uncle. ______

 Popular posts from this blog